Skip to Main Content

 • Upon completion of training here at the Northridge Family Medicine Residency Program, graduates have extensive exposure to both inpatient and outpatient surgeries and are highly competent in their surgical skills.

-Residents care for their continuity maternity patients during their family medicine continuity sessions in our family medicine center, where they learn about and model whole family care.
+• Residents care for their continuity maternity patients during their family medicine continuity sessions in our family medicine center, where they learn about and model whole-family care.
 All family medicine patients deliver at Northridge Hospital, located next door to the campus of the residency program where we have a busy labor and delivery unit with the latest in remote fetal monitoring and excellent nursing staff.

-Residents round out their experiences in maternity care through following patients of select OB teaching staff.
+• Residents round out their experiences in maternity care through following patients of select OB teaching staff.
 Daily teaching rounds with family medicine or OB faculty occur on the maternity care rotation.
 These rounds include practice reading fetal monitor strips, discussion of active inpatient cases and lectures on a core of other maternity care topics.
 All deliveries are attended by the attending physician in addition to the resident.
-Residents learn to assist in Caesarean sections and tubal ligations and see a wide spectrum of patients.
+Residents learn to assist in Cesarean sections and tubal ligations and see a wide spectrum of patients.

 Inpatient Pediatrics

-During their 2nd year rotations, residents rotate through our PICU where they work one-on-one with the pediatric intensivists and get valuable exposure to PICU and trauma patients.
-The intensivists have a flair for teaching and add a different perspective to the approach of the more critically ill patient.
-They are in house and available 24 hours a day.
-Residents consistently report that they enjoy the teaching they receive during their PICU rotation.
+• Our residents do not manage PICU or NICU patients, but the fact that these services exist at Northridge is a benefit to our residents.
+The Intensivists have a flair for teaching and add a different perspective to the approach of the more critically ill patient.
+They are in-house and available 24 hours a day for questions or consults.
+Residents consistently report that they enjoy the teaching they receive from the Intensivists.
+Electives are available in the PICU or NICU for interested third-year residents.

 Outpatient Pediatrics

-Inpatient acute care of pediatric patients is only one aspect of the pediatric educational experience here at Northridge.
-Although it is important to know how to manage sicker hospitalized patients, much of the family doctors future involvement with children will actually be in the outpatient setting.
+• Inpatient acute care of pediatric patients is only one aspect of the pediatric educational experience here at Northridge.
+Although it is important to know how to manage sicker hospitalized patients, much of the family doctor's future involvement with children will actually be in the outpatient setting.
 Fortunately for us, we have a busy outpatient practice with a large population of pediatric patients.

-Community Medicine Rotation
+Community Medicine

 • Nutrition/ Diabetes counseling with our dietician/diabetes educator.